 1. What is a search warrant?

-A search warrant is an order issued by a judge or magistrate that allows police, sheriff’s officers, or other law enforcement to conduct a search of a particular location.
+A search warrant is an order issued by a judge or magistrate that allows police, sheriff’s officers, or other law enforcement to search for a particular location.

 This may include your